The Gift of Giving to Others

-The winter holidays come wrapped up in themes of peace, love, presents and light that are admirably meant to bring more joy to this world.
-We’d be remiss, however, not to remember that so many—sometimes even you or I—may also struggle with depression and financial strain amidst these holiday traditions.
+The winter holidays come wrapped up in themes of peace, love, presents, and light that are admirably meant to bring more joy to this world.
+We’d be remiss, however, not to remember that many may also struggle with depression, loss, and financial strain amidst these holiday traditions.
 Fortunately, there is plenty of research available to suggest those stumbling blocks are no match for the true season of giving.

 Without fail, what creates happiness in us is to take the focus off ourselves and do something helpful for someone else.
-So what are some creative, cost effective ways to give back during this holiday season?
+So what are some creative, cost-effective ways to give back during this holiday season?